jkerdreux-imt/hass-warp10/Readme.md

 Some integration platforms (MQTT ie) set a default value to zero for each entity at startup, so you should have some noise in your TS if you restart HA too often.

-Configuration check is missing right now, so expect some traceback if you mess the config file.
+The configuration check is missing right now, so expect some tracebacks if you mess the config file.